Fixing of WordPress Old URL Redirecting to New URL when a WordPress post’s slug changes can follow the below steps.

 I don’t recommend changing URL slug before writing a blog we should take care of proper URL slug for posts or pages.

-First I had been created a post and published, after few days I was changed my post slug URL that time I have observed when I am updating my new slug it is working fine after being open my old post URL into the browser it is an automatic redirect to my new post URL.
+First I had been created a post and published, after few days I was changed my post slug URL that time I have observed when I am updating my new slug it is working fine after being open my old post URL into the browser it is an automatic redirect to my original post URL.

 I search on WordPress Codex i found an function called (‘wp_check_for_changed_slugs()’) and its post meta field (‘_wp_old_slug’).